vikramchandran/Apocalypse-Game/README.md

-# Personal-Projects
+# Personal-Project
-This is a Java Based game I made during my free time.
+This is a Java Based game I made during my free time using the software development platform BlueJ.